 Beyond the economic aspect, I am remembering lectures of Tamás St. Auby, which showed us that a basic income was traditionally the privilege of monks and spiritual communities or groups.
 A life without work was connected to a high degree of spirituality or to art.
 The Buddhist monks spent a lot of time on fasting and meditation.
 Andrej Rubljov was painting, the hippies and Fluxus people of the seventies smoked grass and were fasting, too.
 The question arises, how will a society psychologically and mentally regulate itself in times when machines take over most of the work and humans will receive a basic income?
 (Figure 2)

 How will we share the void?

-The lack of work, creative work and a tool of production?
+What will the lack of work bring, what creative work and what tools of production?
 How will we share the spirit?
 What will be the role of art?
-What was and will be the role of collective fasting as practiced in traditional societies, and religions (e.g. Ramadan in Islam) and suggested in modern advertisements’ stereotype and by vegan, life-style and diet movements – although it was predicted to be nearly lost as a respected discipline in Kafka’s Hungerkünstler?
-What will be the role of sports and yoga, will it be able to fill the gap of work
+What was and will be the role of collective fasting as practiced in traditional societies, and religions (e.g. during Ramadan in Islam) or suggested in modern advertisements’ stereotypes and by vegan life-style and dietary movements – although it was predicted to be nearly lost as a respected discipline in Kafka’s “The Hunger Artist”?
+What will be the role of sports and yoga, will they be able to fill the hole of having no work?

 At the end of the nineties – going hand in hand with the postmodernity of the third industrial revolution of the internet – we spoke of the creative industries – art and creativity as a tool to increase marketing and development – as described in exhibitions and texts – one of which impressed me very much, and this was “Be creative” by Marion von Osten.